 Thanks to the Fair Credit Reporting Act (FCRA), you have the right to pull all three of your credit reports from each of the three major credit bureaus (Experian, Equifax and TransUnion).
 Pulling these reports is free and has no negative impact on your credit scores.

-In the past, these free reports were available to you once a year from each of the credit bureaus, but due to the COVID-19 pandemic, you can now pull them once a week through April 2022.
+In the past, these free reports were available to you once a year from each of the credit bureaus, but due to the COVID-19 pandemic, you can now pull them once a week through the end of 2023.

 How to pull your free Annual Credit reports:

 Annual Credit Report Request Service

 P.O.
 Box 105281

 In addition to snagging a free copy of your credit report, you can also use LendingTree to get a free estimate of your credit score.
 Sign up here to find out where you stand and learn how you could improve your score.